AIAIAI TMA-2 DJ Headphones Review

 -13.09 dB

 The AIAIAI TMA-2 DJ have awful treble compliance, as the entire range falls well short of our target.
 Vocals lack detail and clarity and get pushed low in the mix, and the harmonics of cymbals come across as unnaturally quiet, dull, and lacking airiness.
-The exaggerated bass and low mids combine with the strongly de-emphasized treble to create an overly warm treble.
-Typically, this can alleviate ear fatigue during long sessions, but for many, it's an overcorrection.
+The exaggerated bass and low-mids combine with the strongly de-emphasized treble to create a very warm treble.
+Typically, this can alleviate ear fatigue during long sessions, but for many, it's an overcorrection, though this can depend on your taste.

 7.8